Vyral/justin-udy-recruiting/_posts/2019-03-05-the-role-of-prospecting-in-a-changing-market.md

 {% include youtube.html %}

 I’m excited to bring you my latest message on what to do in a changing market.
-If you haven’t already, be sure to check out my earlier videos on the topic. &nbsp;
+If you haven’t already, be sure to [check out my earlier videos](https://utahrealestatetraining.com/prepare-yourself-for-our-2019-market.html){: target="_blank"} on the topic. &nbsp;

 Being prepared for changes our market will continue to endure is a must in the world of real estate.
 As many as 85% of agents are out of the business within their first five years, and that number shoots up to 98% for agents that make it 10 years. &nbsp; &nbsp;